Original, hand-drawn story map and accompanying gifts of New Jersey's Cape May by renowned Illustrator and Xplorer Maps Co-Founder, Chris Robitaille.

 Cape May, consisting of a peninsula and barrier island system, runs southwards from the New Jersey mainland, separating Delaware Bay from the Atlantic Ocean.
-Originally inhabited by the Kechemeche tribe of the Lenni Lenape, it was named for Cornelius Jacobsen Mey, a Dutch explorer who worked for the Dutch East India Company.
+Originally inhabited by the Kechemeche tribe of the Lenni Lenape, it was named by Cornelius Jacobsen Mey, a Dutch explorer who worked for the Dutch East India Company.
 The City of Cape May asserts that its status as a vacation spot began in 1766 making it the oldest recognized vacation resort in the country.
 Hotels were already on Cape May as of 1834.
-The pristine beaches and abundance of wildlife leave no doubt as to why it has been and continues to be, a major tourist destination.
+The pristine beaches and abundance of wildlife leave no doubt as to why it has been, and continues to be, a major tourist destination.

 Cape May County encompasses 267 square miles and is home to nearly 95,000 year-round residents, with that number swelling to a seasonal population of over 820,000 during the summer months.
-Miles of pristine beaches, restaurants for every taste, year-round festivals, world-class birding, and marine life watching, shopping, antiquing, golf, biking and hiking, wineries, and a showcase of pristinely maintained, late-Victorian architecture keep the tourists and economy hopping.
+Miles of pristine beaches, restaurants for every taste, year-round festivals, world-class birding and marine life watching, shopping, antiquing, golf, biking and hiking, wineries and a showcase of pristinely maintained, late-Victorian architecture keep the tourists and economy hopping.